StoutyAlex/StoutyAlex/README.md

 I then joined the BBC Live team to help Migrate systems from old physical servers to AWS and a number of front end components.

 Finally I moved to the Short Form Video team that worked on bringing short form content to the audicences on the new Webcore Platform.

+I finally joined the Live Team which is responsible for all BBC Live services on the BBC Website [see example here](https://www.bbc.co.uk/news/live/world-us-canada-56011959).
+Currently building new live experience on a new Web Platform using the latest React and Dev Tools availiable.

 ### 🛠 &nbsp;Tech Stack